When It Makes Sense to Refinance Your Mortgage

 As active duty or retired military families, refinancing your home is easier than ever with the VA Loan.
 According to Veterans United, “In 1944, the U.S. government created a military loan guaranty program to help returning service members purchase homes.
 The result, the VA Loan, is a mortgage loan issued by approved lenders such as Veterans United Home Loans and guaranteed by the federal government.”

-The loan applies to veterans, active duty service members, and even military spouses whose spouse died while active or a disability acquired from years active duty.
+The loan applies to veterans, active duty service members, and even military spouses whose spouse died while active or had a disability acquired from years of active duty.
 To see if you qualify, visit VA Loan Eligibility.

 If your mortgage is currently through another financial institution, you may still be able to refinance through Veterans United.
 Talk to your representative and discuss moving your loan to Veterans United to pay a potentially lower rate.
 They are there to help you successfully refinance your home, whether it is the residence you currently reside in or your rental property.